By Greg Ball, President of Ball Media Innovations

 First: My definition of Search Engine Optimization:

-First, let’s start at the beginning.
+First, let's start at the beginning.
 Link building is an SEO or Search engine optimization technique.
-As a marketer, my own informal definition of Search Engine Optimization made more specific for marketing purposes is a bit different then the standard definition.
+As a marketer, my own informal definition of Search Engine Optimization made more specific for marketing purposes is a bit different than the standard definition.
 Here it is:

 SEO is the art and science of getting your website to show up in the search engine (especially Google) when someone from your potential target market is searching online for a site that offers your goods or services.
 More simply, SEO is part of what can help get your website seen by the right people at the right time.